PDC-support/hpc-intro-retired/_episodes/01-overview.md

   - "What is HPC?"
   - "How can you use HPC?"
 objectives:
-  - "Get an overview of what cluster and cloud computing is"
+  - "Get an overview of what cluster computing is."
-  - "Discuss benefits and challenges in using HPC systems"
+  - "Discuss benefits and challenges in using HPC systems."
 keypoints:
   - "HPC is about aggregating computer power in order to solve larger computational problems"
   - "HPC is here to stay!"